Vaccination tips

 If you're nervous, have support

-If you're nervous, bring a whānau member or friend for support.
+If you're nervous, bring a whānau (family) member or friend for support.

 Talking, cuddling, and holding your tamariki will help distract them from the injection and soothe them afterwards if they're upset.

 Try to stay calm.
-Babies and children can tell when their parents are feeling anxious.
+Pēpi and tamariki can tell when their parents are feeling anxious.

-Feeding your baby (including breast or bottle feeding) while they're being immunised may help them feel more comfortable.
+Feeding your baby (including breast or bottle feeding) while they're being vaccinated may help them feel more comfortable.

 If you need extra support